alacielx/fileSort/ReadMe.md

 # fileSort v1.86

 ### Purpose:
-Will sort pdfs and dxfs files into respective folders depending on glass thickness and glass type read from the pdf
+Will sort pdfs (glass orders, installation sheets) and dxfs (finish size w/ cutouts, finish size w/o cutouts) files into respective folders with time stamp depending on glass thickness and glass type extracted from the pdf.
+Removes unnecessary pages (cover page, cutout templates) and bates numbers pages using user's initials.

 ### RULES:
 - "Project Code" on CRL must have NO spaces***